everythingshyam/the-office-store/Project.md

 ### In Progress

+-   Adding more sections to the landing page

+### To Start Working On

 -   Viewing Cart and Checking Out

-### To Start Working On

 -   Add 'product-notification' to product cards